The Run to the Rose is an Australian Turf Club Group Two graded race that is run in September of each year at Rosehill Gardens Racecourse.

 The Group 2 Run to the Rose plays a key part in those features as it creates a great buzz and great ideas of form in the lead up to the Group 1 Golden Rose Stakes and a host of other races across the Spring.

-A classic example of this was in 2016 when Godolphin owned Astern won the Run to the Rose followed by the Golden Rose Stakes just a few days later.
+Pro Group Racing thinks a classic example of this was in 2016 when Godolphin owned Astern won the Run to the Rose followed by the Golden Rose Stakes just a few days later.

 Past winners have sometimes chosen to stay in Sydney however bigger stables have switched previous winners to targeting bigger Spring riches across the border in Victoria.